wednesday2024/CPI-Project/README.md

 >     - Added and optimized support for native macOS Arm Silicon (Apple M1, M2, M3, M4, and newer chips)
 >     - Changed the Waddle On login coins award from ```1000000``` to ```0```
 >     - Added 2 new lighting options to the igloos.
 Those are ```Holiday``` and ```Rainbow Migration```.
 The ```Holiday``` lighting can be unlocked at Penguin level 20 and the ```Rainbow Migration``` lighting can be unlocked at Penguin level 8.
->     - Added an optional skybox in the project to allow a day/night cycle that will cycle every 15 minutes (unfinished)
 >     - Added 30 new Penguin colors.
 >     - Unlock the ```Valentine's Day chair``` at level 8.
 The ID for the chair is 278 and it will sell at the Igloo furniture shop for 40 coins.
 >     - And most importantly, the game is no longer in the original 32-bit state!
 This recreation is in a 64-bit state.